cyberphone/es6-bigint-json-support/README.md

 or are performed after parsing has completed.

 **NOTE:** RFC mode deserialization requires a new _optional_ flag to `JSON.parse()`.
-When this flag is set to **true**, JSON Number elements must only be parsed for correctness with respect to syntax, while the parsed string itself is returned in a `JSONNumber` for application level processing.
+When this flag is set to **true**, JSON Number elements _must only be parsed for correctness with respect to syntax_, while the parsed string itself is returned in a `JSONNumber` for application level processing.

 ### 2.2.1 Property Based Deserialization Selection